-As any sufficiently complex computing system, and especially such an innovative one, using the CENO Browser (and any Ouinet client in general) is not free from some risks.
+As with any sufficiently complex computing system, and especially such an innovative one, using CENO Browser (and any Ouinet client in general) is not free from some risks.
 In this section we will compile and describe them to help you understand their implications according to the different roles you may play when using CENO:

 - as a user browsing Web sites

 - as a seeder sharing content over the distributed cache that you previously visited

 - as a bridge allowing other users to reach an injector

 No. The only role of a bridge is to forward raw traffic between a client and an injector.
 This communication is always encrypted and bridges do not have the private keys required to access the content of the communication.

 Yes and no. When the user requests content in public browsing mode, all private data (like passwords and cookies) is first removed from the request by the client, and only then is the request encrypted for and forwarded to the injector, which proceeds to decrypt it.